SamaHassa/DEPI-Project-/README.md

 # 🧠 DEPI Project – Skin Cancer Classification

-This repository contains the codebase for the **Skin Cancer Classification** project developed as part of the **DEPI (Data-Driven Early Prediction Initiative)**.
+This repository contains the codebase for the **Skin Cancer Classification** project developed as part of the **DEPI**.
 The goal is to build an AI-powered system that supports early detection and classification of various skin cancer types using metadata and dermoscopy images.

 ---